Skip to main content

 pub fn into_events(self) -> Result<Vec<Event>, DataError>

-Convert this row into pharmsol Events
+Convert this row into one or more Event values.

-This method contains all the complex parsing logic:
+This method performs the row-level translation logic:

 • EVID interpretation (0=observation, 1=dose, 4=reset)